Tasmia Rubab

-Tasmia Rubab (born 20 December 2002) is a Pakistani cricketer who plays for Pakistan women's cricket team as a right-arm medium-fast bowler and right hand batter.
+Tasmia Rubab (born 20 December 2002) is a Pakistani cricketer who plays for Pakistan women's cricket team as a left-arm medium-fast bowler and right hand batter.
 She has also played domestic cricket for Multan.

 Career

 In October 2023, she was named in Pakistan's A squad for the one-day series against West Indies A and for T20 Tri-series against West Indies A and Thailand A.

 In June 2024, she was picked to T20I squad for the 2024 Women's Twenty20 Asia Cup.
 In August 2024, she was selected to the Pakistan's national squad for the 2024 ICC Women's T20 World Cup and for the T20I series against South Africa.
 She made her Twenty20 International (T20I) debut against South Africa on 18 September 2024.

 She was named in the Pakistan squad for the 2024 ICC Women's T20 World Cup.